ACT

 Club email: klevo@bigpond.com

-12 full courts: One of the largest community tennis facilities in the region, offering space for both casual play and competitive matches.
+Cranbourne Tennis Club boasts 12 full courts – one of the largest community tennis facilities in the region, offering space for both casual play and competitive matches.

-Inclusive environment: Welcomes players of all ages, abilities, and backgrounds, fostering a strong sense of community.
+It has an inclusive environment, welcoming players of all ages, abilities and backgrounds, fostering a strong sense of community.

-Grassroots development: Acts as a hub for junior coaching, school programs, and pathways into higher-level competition.
+At grassroots level, it acts as a hub for junior coaching, school programs and pathways into higher-level competition.

-Social connection: More than just tennis—it’s a place where families gather, friendships are built, and healthy lifestyles are encouraged.
+More than just tennis – it’s a place where families gather, friendships are built, and healthy lifestyles are encouraged.

 Represented by: Petar Jovic